Ear Wax Management

 Remember, ear wax has an important role to play in keeping our ears healthy and for the most part does not need to be removed.
 From time to time a person may experience excessive ear wax build-up that needs to be removed.
 It is important that this is managed effectively and safely and under the recommendation of a practitioner or hearing health professional.

 Regular hearing health checks can help you keep on top of your hearing health.
-If you need assistance with your hearing health, please contact us on 0800 001 726 or Live Chat with an Audika Agent, Monday to Friday 9am to 5pm.
+If you need assistance with your hearing health, please contact the Audika Hearing Care Help Line on 0800 569 152 or visit the Audika website to Live Chat with an Audika Customer Service Representative, available weekdays from 9am - 5pm (AEDST).